Ldsc2002/CompetencySystemApi2.0/Truffle/docs/CompetencySystem.md

    This method come from the ERC1155 but was disabled due to it not being suit for the competency system */

-   function safeTransferFrom( //Award competency
+   `function safeTransferFrom( //Award competency
        address from,
        address to,
        uint256 id,
        uint256 amount,
        bytes memory data
-   ) public virtual override {}
+   ) public virtual override {}`

    /*
    This method come from the ERC1155 but was disabled due to it not being suit for the competency system */

-   function safeBatchTransferFrom( //Award Competencies
+   `function safeBatchTransferFrom( //Award Competencies
        address from,
        address to,
        uint256[] memory ids,
        uint256[] memory amounts,
        bytes memory data
-   ) public virtual override {}
+   ) public virtual override {}`

    /*

    Instantiate competency

-   @Param from : The address of the account that wants to mint the competency
+   - "from" : The address of the account that wants to mint the competency
-   @Param competencyId : The id of the competency
+   - "competencyId" : The id of the competency
-   @Param amount : The amount that is going to be mint
+   - "amount" : The amount that is going to be mint

    */

-   function mintCompentecy(
+   `function mintCompentecy(
        address from,
        uint24 competencyId,
        uint24 amount
-   ) competencyExist(competencyId) isCompetencyRepresentative(from, competencyId) public {}
+   ) competencyExist(competencyId) isCompetencyRepresentative(from, competencyId) public {}`

    /*
   Award a competency to another wallet

-   @Param from : The address that is awarding the competency
+   - "from" : The address that is awarding the competency
-   @Param to : The address that is receiving the competency
+   - "to" : The address that is receiving the competency
-   @Param competencyId : The id of the competency
+   - "competencyId" : The id of the competency
-   @Param skillValuesId : The id of the skill values in the external storing system */
+   - "skillValuesId" : The id of the skill values in the external storing system */

-   function awardCompetency(
+   `function awardCompetency(
        address from,
        address to,
        uint24 competencyId,
        uint24 skillValuesId
        //bytes memory data
-   ) competencyExist(competencyId) /*canTransfer(competencyId, 1, from)*/ hasBalance(from, competencyId, 1) public {}
+   ) competencyExist(competencyId) /*canTransfer(competencyId, 1, from)*/ hasBalance(from, competencyId, 1) public {}`

    /*
    Give owners permission to edit a Competencies skill values

-   @Param from : The address that is granting the permission
+   - "from" : The address that is granting the permission
-   @Param to : The address that is receiving the permission
+   - "to" : The address that is receiving the permission
-   @Param competencyId : The id of the competency
+   - "competencyId" : The id of the competency
-   @Param permission : The permission been granted
+   - "permission" : The permission been granted
    */

-   function givePermissionFromOwner(
+   `function givePermissionFromOwner(
        address from, // who is granting the permission (the owner) address to, // to whom the permission is been granted uint24 competencyId,
        bool permission
-   ) competencyExist(competencyId) /* hasCompetency(from, competencyId) */ public {}
+   ) competencyExist(competencyId) /* hasCompetency(from, competencyId) */ public {}`

     /*
    Give permission to edit a Competencies skill values

-   @Param from : The address that is going to edit
+   - "from" : The address that is going to edit
-   @Param owner : The address that is granting the permission
+   - "owner" : The address that is granting the permission
-   @Param to : The address that is going to be edited
+   - "to" : The address that is going to be edited
-   @Param competencyId : The id of the competency
+   - "competencyId" : The id of the competency
-   @Param permission : The permission been granted
+   - "permission" : The permission been granted
    */

-   function givePermissionFromCreator(
+   `function givePermissionFromCreator(
        address from, // who is granting the permission address owner, // who is the competency owner address to, // to whom the permission is been granted uint24 competencyId,
        bool permission
-   ) competencyExist(competencyId) isCompetencyRepresentative(from, competencyId) public {}
+   ) competencyExist(competencyId) isCompetencyRepresentative(from, competencyId) public {}`

    /*
    Obtain the creators permission that an account has to edit

-   @Param from : The address that wants to edit
+   - "from" : The address that wants to edit
-   @Param owner : The address that owns the competency
+   - "owner" : The address that owns the competency
-   @Param competencyId : The id of the competency
+   - "competencyId" : The id of the competency
    */

-   function hasPermissionFromCreator(
+   `function hasPermissionFromCreator(
        address from, //Who is updating the skill Values address owner,
        uint24 competencyId
-   ) competencyExist(competencyId) public view returns (bool){}
+   ) competencyExist(competencyId) public view returns (bool){}`

    /*
    Obtain the owner's permission that an account has to edit

-   @Param from : The address that wants to edit
+   - "from" : The address that wants to edit
-   @Param owner : The address that owns the competency
+   - "owner" : The address that owns the competency
-   @Param competencyId : The id of the competency
+   - "competencyId" : The id of the competency
    */

-   function hasPermissionFromOwner(
+   `function hasPermissionFromOwner(
        address from, //Who is updating the skill Values address owner,
        uint24 competencyId
-   ) competencyExist(competencyId) public view returns (bool){}
+   ) competencyExist(competencyId) public view returns (bool){}`

-   function asignTransferRights(
+   `function asignTransferRights(
        address from,
        address to,
        uint24 competencyId,
        uint256 amount
-   ) competencyExist(competencyId) isCompetencyRepresentative(from, competencyId) hasBalance(from, competencyId, amount) public  {}
+   ) competencyExist(competencyId) isCompetencyRepresentative(from, competencyId) hasBalance(from, competencyId, amount) public  {}`

    /*
    Give transfer right to an account

-   @Param from : The address that granting the rights
+   - "from" : The address that granting the rights
-   @Param to : The address that is receiving the rights
+   - "to" : The address that is receiving the rights
-   @Param competencyId : The id of the competency
+   - "competencyId" : The id of the competency
-   @Param amount: The amount of Competencies that can be transfer */
+   - "amount": The amount of Competencies that can be transfer */

-   function getTransferRights(
+   `function getTransferRights(
        address from,
        uint24 competencyId
-   ) competencyExist(competencyId) view public returns (uint){}
+   ) competencyExist(competencyId) view public returns (uint){}`

     /*
    Make an account the representative of the creator for a competency

-   @Param from : The address that granting the permission
+   - "from" : The address that granting the permission
-   @Param to : The address that is receiving the permission
+   - "to" : The address that is receiving the permission
-   @Param competencyId : The id of the competency
+   - "competencyId" : The id of the competency
-   @Param permission: The permission
+   - "permission": The permission
    */

-   function makeComptencyRepresentative(
+   `function makeComptencyRepresentative(
        address from,
        address to,
        uint24 competencyId,
        bool permission
-   ) competencyExist(competencyId) isCompetencyCreator(from, competencyId) public {}
+   ) competencyExist(competencyId) isCompetencyCreator(from, competencyId) public {}`

    /*
    Gets whether a address is a competency representative

-   @Param from : The address to be checked
+   - "from" : The address to be checked
-   @Param competencyId : The id of the competency
+   - "competencyId" : The id of the competency
    */

-   function isComptencyRepresentative(
+   `function isComptencyRepresentative(
        address from,
        uint24 competencyId
-   ) competencyExist(competencyId) view public returns (bool){}
+   ) competencyExist(competencyId) view public returns (bool){}`
 }